MalonHolmes/Tip-Calculator/README.md

 Following along with the video was simple and fun, sometimes I got too carried away, but it'c cool.
 Challenges:
- - Got a "THREAD 1: signal SIGABRT" error, correalating to an NSException
+ - Got a "THREAD 1: signal SIGABRT" error, correalating to an NSException.

 ## License